The Birdwood Gully Round Walk in Springwood

 Balls Head Reserve and Carradah Park in Waverton

-Balls Head Reserve on Sydney’s lower north shore is a beautiful forested headland nature reserve facing Sydney Harbour.
+Balls Head Reserve, located on Sydney’s lower north shore, is a stunning forested headland facing Sydney Harbour.

-The reserve is home to various short bushwalking trails that combine natural beauty with great views across Sydney Harbour, the CBD skyline, the Harbour Bridge, Goat Island, and the surrounding peninsulas.
+The reserve features several short bushwalking trails that blend natural beauty with sweeping views of Sydney Harbour, the CBD skyline, the Harbour Bridge, Goat Island, and the surrounding peninsulas.

 Read more